holidaycheck/tech-blog/_posts/2017-11-07-amp-roadshow.md

 </div>

 The official part was opened by a short five minutes "hello" and sales intro.
 Later [Paul Bakaus][paul], developer evangelist for the AMP team, started the day by setting the stage for AMP, showing some numbers and aligning everyone on the problem that AMP tries to solve: fast websites.
-It was said that there are already about 4 billion AMP pages out there and 90 new ones pop up every second, that was impressive to hear.
-Supporting the AMP story and state the well-known facts that decreasing a page load times improve conversion rates made everyone want to know more.
+He mentioned that there are already about 4 billion AMP pages out there and 90 new ones pop up every second.
+That was impressive to hear.
+Supporting the AMP story and stating the well-known facts that decreasing a page load times improve conversion rates made everyone want to know more.
 What caught my attention was the statement that AMP is just a library.
 Now you got my ear, I am a developer and a library sounds usable to me.

 [paul]: https://twitter.com/pbakaus/